Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 In 1982, the UK had around 68,000 hubs.
 That number had fallen below 50,000 by 2015.
+The trend has slowed, but England had less than 48,000 pubs in 2018.
 What is happening to the British pub, what was once considered the center of its social life and a domestic institution?

 In some towns, redevelopment affects the pub itself, where a pub in downtown gets turned into a disco.
 In London, the high value of real estate sees pubs replaced by apartments.
 Pubs are popular for redevelopment for condos and housing because they are big buildings, often attractive, on lots in highly walkable neighborhoods.